 1 and voilà… you are now logged in.

 This is the main reason why this post comes so late.
 Here’s the deal: I contacted Alcatel to notify the vulnerability, but Alcatel doesn’t seem to have a security response team.
 I figured I would give a try with the “general” support team.
 They answered pretty fast but they couldn’t really understand what I was trying to tell them.
 I thus shot a short video showing that it was possible to have access to the router without knowing the password.
 They finally told me that they would look into it but there wouldn’t be any further communication from their side.

 D-Link, on the other hand, does have a Security Incident Report Team.
 I contacted them and provided all the details of the two issues and they told me to ask for the CVEs myself and that they would contact me after looking into the issues.
 They also said it shouldn’t take longer than a few days.
-Over a month and three e-mails later … still no news from their side.
+Over a month and several e-mails later … still no news from their side.

 So what about the CVEs then?
 CVEs are like Pokémon gym badges, the more you have the more Pokémon will respect you …